Relintai/pandemonium_engine_docs/02_tutorials/04_first_3d_game/06_jump_and_squash.md

 ### Setting layer names

 Let's give our physics layers a name.
-Go to *Project -> Project Settings*.
+Go to *Project -&gt; Project Settings*.

 ![](img/06.jump_and_squash/02.project_settings.png)

-In the left menu, navigate down to *Layer Names -> 3D Physics*.
+In the left menu, navigate down to *Layer Names -&gt; 3D Physics*.
 You can see a list of layers with a field next to each of them on the right.
 You can set their names there.
 Name the first three layers *player*, *enemies*, and *world*, respectively.